benjrevive/development-notes/tools/editors and IDEs/Vim/README.md

 # Vim

 * diw: Delete a word
+* d$: Delete from caret to end of the line
 * u: Undo
 * Ctrl + R: Redo
 * yyp: Copy the current line and paste after it